Pearson plc: Pearson Education rebrands as Pearson and Pearson plc becomes education-focused

-2017 to present
+Education-only period and recent developments 2017–present

-In July 2017, Pearson sold its Tutor Vista and Edurite lines of business to India-based education technology company, Byju's.
-In July 2017, it also agreed to reduce its holding in Penguin Random House to 25%, by selling a 22% stake in the business to Bertelsmann.
+In July 2017 Pearson sold its TutorVista and Edurite businesses to India-based education technology company Byju's.
+It also agreed to reduce its holding in Penguin Random House to 25% by selling a 22% stake to Bertelsmann.

-In August 2017 Pearson announced that it would cut 3,000 staff in an effort to save £300 million annually.
-In August 2017 it also sold the language-training subsidiary Global Education to Chinese company Pu-Xin Education.
+In August 2017 Pearson announced that it would cut 3,000 jobs in an effort to save £300 million annually.
+It also sold its Global Education language-training subsidiary to Chinese company Pu-Xin Education.

-In 2019, Pearson sold its US K-12 courseware business to the private equity firm Nexus Capital Management, which rebranded it as Savvas Learning Company.
-Pearson also sold its remaining 25% stake in Penguin Random House to Bertelsmann.
+In 2019 Pearson sold its US K-12 courseware business to private equity firm Nexus Capital Management, which rebranded it as Savvas Learning Company.
+In December 2019 Pearson announced that it would sell its remaining 25% stake in Penguin Random House to Bertelsmann; the sale completed in 2020.

-Pearson CEO John Fallon retired from the company in 2020, and was succeeded by Andy Bird on 19 October 2020.
+John Fallon retired as chief executive in 2020 and was succeeded by Andy Bird on 19 October 2020.
+Omid Kordestani became chair on 1 March 2022.
+In September 2023 Pearson announced that Bird would retire and that Omar Abbosh, previously president of Microsoft Industry Solutions, would become chief executive.
+Abbosh took over on 8 January 2024, with Bird remaining until 31 March 2024 to support the transition.

-In December 2021, Pearson announced that Omid Kordestani had been appointed as the chairman of the board of directors, effective March 2022.

-In April 2022, Pearson announced it had acquired the online language learning platform, Mondly.

-In April 2022, Pearson acquired ClutchPrep, which was renamed Channels and added to the Pearson website.
+In April 2022 Pearson acquired the online language-learning platform Mondly.
+In April 2022 it also acquired ClutchPrep, which was renamed Channels and added to the Pearson website.

-In September 2023, CEO Andy Bird announced his impending retirement.
-He was succeeded by Omar Abbosh, president of Microsoft's Industry Solutions business, on 8 January 2024.

 Organisational structure

 Pearson plc is a holding company, and conducts its business primarily through subsidiaries and other affiliates.
-As of December 2022, its main subsidiaries are:
+As of December 2022, its main subsidiaries were: